* Middle East nuclear talks originally planned for 2012

 Even if the talks eventually occur, Western diplomats and experts expect little progress any time soon due to the deep-rooted animosities in the region, notably the Arab-Israeli conflict and Israeli concerns about Iran's nuclear programme.

-Washington feared the conference could be used as a forum to criticise i ts ally Israel, a concern only likely to have increased after eight days of Israeli-Palestinian fighting that ended with a ceasefire last week.
+Washington feared the conference could be used as a forum to criticise i ts ally Israel - widely believed to be the volatile region's only nuclear-armed state - a concern only likely to have increased after eight days of fierce Israeli-Palestinian fighting that ended with a ceasefire last week.

 Israel, which says say Tehran is the Middle East's main proliferation threat, had not said whether it would attend.